raccoons-team/ctf/2016-05-07-asis-ctf-quals/catch_me/readme.md

 }
 ```

-[here](cracker1.c) is my whole brute-forcer, note that number of potential flags is:
+[here](cracker1.c) is my whole brute-forcer, note that the number of potential flags is:

 ```
 b@eye:~/Desktop > ./cracker | wc -l